|The Formation Process|

 If you are going to actively trade, the company must open a separate business account in the name of the company.
 As the company is a separate legal entity to yourself you should not use your personal account to transact company business.
 Same-Day Company Services can assist you by introducing you to either Barclays Bank or Lloyds Bank where you will have the opportunity to earn £40 cashback if you were to open an account with them.
 This can be selected as an additional service when incorporating the company.

 We will need proof of ID and address for all Directors and Shareholders that hold more than 25% of the share capital.
-Any copies of documents provided for individuals within the EU should be certified by either a solicitor, accountant, post office, doctor, local council or minister.
-Where the individual is outside of the EU the documents should be notarised by a Public Notary.
+Any copies of documents provided for individuals within the EU and on the low risk country list should be certified by either a solicitor, accountant, post office, doctor, local council or minister.
+Where the individual is outside of the EU or low risk country list the documents should be notarised by a Public Notary.

 For proof of ID one of the following are acceptable: